sheabunge/ManageWP-for-Chrome/README.md

 ManageWP for Chrome
 ===================

+__Note:__ ManageWP is now an official app in the [Chrome Web Store](https://chrome.google.com/webstore/detail/jfehlfmidmihiohmobbfnbpgkckijbjj)!
+All future updates will be posted there.

+***

 Provides a link to your [ManageWP](http://managewp.com) Dashboard from Chrome's new tab page.

 More information at the [project's website](http://bungeshea.guthub.com/managewp-for-chrome).
 Download, fork or watch the project on [GitHub](https://github.com/bungeshea/managewp-for-chrome).

-Updates will be posted [on my blog](http://bungeshea.wordpress.com/tag/managewp-for-chrome).
+Updates will be posted [on my blog](http://bungeshea.tk/tag/managewp-for-chrome).

 Installation
 ------------